CharukaHS/hash-check/README.md

 3. open cmd on that folder
 4. type `checksum m <filename> <checksum> [algorithm]`

+>Tip: Use a random value at checksum inputting to generate hash of the file

 ### Discoverd bugs
-1. Can't use outside the workfolder
+1. ~~Can't use outside the workfolder~~

+###Changelog
+0.1.1
+* Now works globally.
+Open cmd anywhere and use
+* Typos

 eg: `checksum m movie.mp4 4185cfc0d88a8cf8b7a1f780e53e072a md5`